nemonik/hands-on-DevOps/README.md

 **NOTE**

-- Starting on page 135 of [The Linux Command Line by William Shotts](http://linuxcommand.org/tlcl.php) Mr Shotts covers how to use nano.
+- Starting on page 135 of [The Linux Command Line by William Shotts](http://linuxcommand.org/tlcl.php) Mr Shotts covers how to use `nano`.
 - There are countless tutorials online for the aforementioned editors.
 - You should be able to pick up and start using any of these in 5 or so minutes.
+I use all of them switching back and forth between.
+You are likely to see at least `vi` on any barebones *NIX system, so maybe start there if you wanna be a survivalist.

 ### 9.8.5.
 Align source code with Go coding standards